Peter Farrell (Irish footballer): Later years

-He managed Pats in their 1967-68 Inter-Cities Fairs Cup ties against FC Girondins de Bordeaux but resigned in March 1968.
+He managed Pats in their 1967–68 Inter-Cities Fairs Cup ties against FC Girondins de Bordeaux but resigned in March 1968.

-He also managed his own insurance business.
+He also managed his own insurance business and in the 1980s he had a shoe shop in George's Street, Dún Laoghaire.

 Ireland international

 When Farrell began his international career in 1946 there were, in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland–based IFA and the Ireland–based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 As a result, several notable Irish players from this era, including Farrell, played for both teams.

 FAI XI

 Farrell made 28 appearances and scored three goals for the FAI XI.
 While still at Shamrock Rovers, he captained the FAI XI on his international debut on 16 June 1946, against Portugal.
 On 21 September 1949, together with Johnny Carey and Con Martin, he was a member of the FAI XI that defeated England 2–0 at Goodison Park, becoming the first non-UK team to beat England at home.
 After Martin had put the FAI XI ahead with a penalty in the 33rd minute, Farrell made victory certain in the 85th minute.
 Tommy O'Connor slipped the ball to Farrell and as the English goalkeeper Bert Williams advanced, Farrell lofted the ball into the unguarded net.
 He scored his second goal for the FAI XI on 9 October 1949 a in 1–1 draw with Finland, a qualifier for the 1950 FIFA World Cup.
 His third goal came on 30 May 1951 as Farrell scored the opening goal in a 3–2 win against Norway.